Kyrela/discore/README.md

 ## List of localisation variables

 - `help`
   - `no_commands`: the message that should appear when there is no commands in the bot, cog or group
   - `bot`
     - `title`: the title that should appear at the top of the help message
     - `description`: the description of the help message.
 Can be information on his usages.  `%{help_command}` is the invocation of the help command
     - `no_category`: the title that should appear on top of the 'No cog-related' section
   - `cog`
     - `title`: the title that should appear at the top of the help message related to a cog. `%{cog}` is the name of the cog
     - `commands`: the of the commands section
   - `group`
     - `title`: the title that should appear at the top of the help message related to a command group. `%{group}` is the name of the command group
   - `command`
     - `title`: the title that should appear at the top of the help message related to a command. `%{command}` is the name of the command
     - `not_found`: the message that should appear if no command corresponding to a name is found. `%{command}` is the name of the searched command
   - `subcommand`
     - `not_found`: the message that should appear if no subcommand of a command corresponding to a name is found.
       `%{command}` is the name of the searched command, `%{subcommand}` of the searched subcommand
     - `no_subcommand`: the message that should appear if a command doesn't have any subcommand. `%{command}` is the name of the command
 - `command_error`
   - `bad_argument`: the message that should be sent if a command is used with the wrong arguments. `%{command_usage}` is the command signature, `%{help_command}` is the help command to get help on this command
   - `missing_argument`: the message that should be sent if a command is used with not enough arguments.
     `%{command_usage}` is the command signature, `%{help_command}` is the help command to get help on this command
   - `not_found`: the message that should be sent if a command is used with unknown arguments (ex: discord member that doesn't exist)
-    - `exception`: the message that should be sent if a command raises an internal error. `%{file}` is the file where the error has been raised, `%{line}` is the line where the error has been raised, `%{command}` is the name of the command, `%{error}` is the error type, `%{error_message}` is the error message
   - `invite_message`: the message that should be used as a reason to justify the creation of an invitation to the server where the bug as been raised
   - `on_cooldown`: the message that should be sent if a command is used while it is on cooldown. `%{cooldown_time}` is the cooldown duration in seconds
   - `invalid_quoted_string`: the message that should be sent if a quoted string is badly or not closed
   - `bot_missing_permission`: the message that should be sent if the bot doesn't have the necessary rights to execute this command
   - `user_missing_permission`: the message that should be sent if the user that called the command doesn't have the necessary rights to use this command
 - `app_error`
   - `transformer`: the message that should be sent if a transformer raises an error. `%{argument_value}` is the value that has been passed to the transformer, `%{command_usage}` is the command signature, `%{help_command}` is the help of the command
   - `no_private_message`: the message that should be sent if a command is used in a private message and can't be used in this context
   - `missing_role`: the message that should be sent if a command is used by a user that doesn't have the necessary role to use this command. `%{role}` is the name of the role
   - `missing_any_role`: the message that should be sent if a command is used by a user that doesn't have any of the necessary roles to use this command. `%{roles_list}` is the list of the roles
   - `missing_permissions`: the message that should be sent if a command is used by a user that doesn't have the necessary permissions to use this command. `%{permissions_list}` is the list of the permissions
   - `bot_missing_permissions`: the message that should be sent if the bot doesn't have the necessary permissions to execute this command. `%{permissions_list}` is the list of the permissions
   - `cooldown`: the message that should be sent if a command is used while it is on cooldown. `%{cooldown_time}` is the cooldown duration in seconds
   - `command_not_found`: the message that should be sent if a command doesn't exist but is still cached and called by a discord client
+- `exception`: the message that should be sent if a command raises an internal error. `%{file}` is the file where the error has been raised, `%{line}` is the line where the error has been raised, `%{function}` is the name of the function, `%{error}` is the error type, `%{error_message}` is the error message
+- `footer`
+  - `version`: the version label that is displayed in discore embeds' footer.
+This footer can be used by calling `set_embed_footer`
+  - `timeout` the timeout label that is displayed in discore embeds' footer, if a timeout is given.
+    This footer can be used by calling `set_embed_footer`
+  - `units`:
+    - `seconds`: the seconds unit that is used in discore embeds' footer, if a timeout is given.
+    - `minutes`: the minutes unit that is used in discore embeds' footer, if a timeout is given.
+    - `hours`: the hours unit that is used in discore embeds' footer, if a timeout is given.
+    - `days`: the days unit that is used in discore embeds' footer, if a timeout is given.

 ## Links